๐ŸชขIntro to Polymer Science

 Crystallinity

-Compare: Effects of TgT_g vs. crystallinity—both increase stiffness, but through different mechanisms.
-TgT_g controls amorphous region mobility (frozen vs. mobile chains), while crystallinity adds ordered domains that resist deformation.
-A semicrystalline polymer above its TgT_g can still be stiff due to crystalline reinforcement—this is why HDPE is flexible but not floppy at room temperature.
+Compare: Effects of TgT_g vs. crystallinity.
+Both increase stiffness, but through different mechanisms.
+TgT_g controls amorphous region mobility (frozen vs. mobile chains), while crystallinity adds ordered domains that physically resist deformation.
+A semicrystalline polymer above its TgT_g can still be quite stiff due to crystalline reinforcement.
+HDPE at room temperature is a good example: it's above its TgT_g (around โˆ’120ยฐC-120ยฐC), so its amorphous regions are rubbery, yet its high crystallinity (~60โ€“80%) keeps it solid and relatively rigid.

 Resistance Properties

-These properties describe how polymers withstand specific types of real-world abuse—repeated loading, surface contact, and bending forces.
+These properties describe how polymers withstand specific types of real-world abuse: repeated loading, surface contact, and bending forces.

 Fatigue Resistance